gorkhaboy1/Climate_change_tweets_mining/README.md

-# Covid_tweets_mining
+# Climate_change_tweets_mining
-This project analyzes climate change tweets using NLP to clean text, remove noise, and extract insights.
-Sentiment analysis classifies tweets as positive, neutral, or negative, while thematic analysis with LDA identifies key discussion topics.
+In this project, we analyze tweets on climate change to identify common themes and sentiment trends.
+We use natural language processing (NLP) techniques to preprocess textual data, remove noise ,and extract important insights.
+Sentiment analysis classifies tweets as good, neutral, or negative, offering a summary of public sentiment.
+Thematic analysis utilizing Latent Dirichlet Allocation (LDA) identifies major subjects and repeating themes in the talks.
+Visualizations search as bar charts and word clouds aid comprehension, making this study a thorough examination ofthe  climate change debate on social media.